Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Introduction

 \subsection{Organization of this paper}

 This paper is organized as follows.
-In Section~\ref{sec:BSGmethod}, we describe the BSG method for both the unconstrained and constrained lower-level cases.
-The convergence analysis of the method, along with the assumptions required, is reported in Section~\ref{sec:convergence_rate_BSGmethod}.
-Section~\ref{sec:continual_learning} focuses on continual learning and its formulation as a bilevel optimization problem.
-Numerical results for this problem and for a synthetic logistic regression instance are analyzed in Section~\ref{sec:numerical_experiments}, which also describes the BSG-1 and DARTS methods used for benchmarking purposes.
-Finally, in Section~\ref{sec:conclusions} we draw some concluding remarks and we propose ideas for future work.
-By default, all norms $\| \cdot \|$ used in this paper are the $\ell_2$~ones.
+In Section~\ref{sec:BSGmethod}, we describe the~BSG method for the~LL unconstrained case and introduce it for the~LL constrained case.
+The assumptions on the problem functions and inexact calculations required for the convergence analysis of the method are reported in Section~\ref{sec:assumptions_BSGmethod}.
+Section~\ref{sec:convergence_rate_BSGmethod} presents the convergence rates for the nonconvex, strongly convex, and convex cases.
+Numerical results for synthetic quadratic bilevel problems and continual learning instances with or without~LL constraints are analyzed in Section~\ref{sec:numerical_experiments}, which also describes the practical~BSG-N-FD and~BSG-1 algorithms.
+Finally, in Section~\ref{sec:conclusions} we draw some concluding remarks and propose ideas for future work.
+By default, all norms~$\| \cdot \|$ used in this paper are the~$\ell_2$~ones.